 Are there prizes / rewards?

-Yes, 2 grand prizes of $2,500 will be awarded - an Arts District Jury Award and A People’s Choice Award.
+Yes, 2 grand prizes of $2,500 will be awarded - an Cultural District Jury Award and a People’s Choice Award.
 Additionally, up to 10 honorable mentions will be awarded.
-All honorable mentions and award winners projects will be on display at the DIA in January 2019.
 All competing teams will receive certificates of participation.

 What are important dates I should keep in mind?